MFA in Creative Writing

 You can read more about the journal here.

 Applicants applying for the MFA should present a clear vision of the writing project they wish to develop during the programme.
-A strong portfolio should contain an outline [max 2.000 words] of the novel in progress, together with the opening 25 /30 pages.
-In the case of a short story collection, two stories, and in the case of poetry, a minimum of ten poems, maximum of fifteen; and finally, a personal statement of reasons for taking the course and references.
+A strong portfolio should contain an outline [approx 1 page] of the novel in progress, together with the opening 25 /30 pages.
+In the case of a short story collection, two stories; and finally, a personal statement of reasons for taking the course and references.

 The personal statement should include a short summary of your writing experience to date and any courses or workshops you have attended.
 Include a brief introduction of your history as a writer (or poet) and how and why you want to apply for the MFA.
 What do you hope to achieve and how do you believe that the MFA will help develop as a writer?
 If you have been previously published or are the recipient of any literary awards, please include details of these, but bear in mind that a publication history is not required to apply.